STAT540-UBC-2022/project-team-11/Reports/final_project_proposal.md

 | Dollina Dodani | Computer Science; Molecular biology and biochemistry |  | Bioinformatics | OVCARE, Vancouver General Hospital |  |
 | Aditi Nagaraj Nallan | B.Sc in Biotechnology, Zoology, Chemistry  |  Masters  | Bioinformatics  |  LSI, Steven Hallam lab |  Data download, DE analysis in R |

+## Specific questions and Methodology
+In order to achieve the final goals of our project, we aim to answer:

+**1) What genes are significantly differentially expressed between the two groups (healthy and infected) while accounting for factors such as age, sex?**

+  Computational and statistical methods used:<br/>
+    - Reading data into R using the GEOquery package<br/>
+    - Exploratory data analysis and sanity checks using Tidyverse tools<br/>
+    - Leveraging DESeq2 model to infer differential gene expression<br/>

+**2) Are the significantly differentially expressed genes directly connected to immune response?**

+We would first identify the genes that are connected to immune responses in humans (by doing a literature review and using databases such as KEGG) then we would use Limma to analyze if these genes, in particular, are differentially expressed

+**3) Could we leverage the information from the genes that are differentially expressed to predict the level of immune response in infected individuals, given their viral load, age, and sex?**

+To answer this question, we would develop a machine learning model to classify patients based on the differentially expressed genes and associated metadata.
+Briefly, we hope to first use dimensionality reduction techniques such as Principal Component Analysis (PCA), we would then apply a supervised learning model (Support Vector Machines) to classify patients.

 **References**: